What is the EU doing?

 Accurate data on the problem is key to develop efficient and effective policy and legal responses and to assess trends and progress.

-In March 2014, the European Union Agency for Fundamental Rights (FRA) published the results of the first ever EU-wide survey on women's experiences of violence.
+In March 2014, the European Union Agency for Fundamental Rights (FRA) published the results of the first ever EU-wide survey on violence against women.

 The European Institute for Gender Equality (EIGE) has produced an online mapping tool on administrative data sources and other statistics, as well as studies on violence against women and FGM.

-In addition, a Eurobarometer on gender-based violence has been carried out in order to better understand attitudes towards and perceptions of the problem.
+In addition, a Eurobarometer on gender-based violence has been carried out in 2016 to better understand attitudes towards and perceptions of the problem.